eelcovv/etc-nixos-configuration/README.md

 The last packages are included in order to allow syncing with the github.
 In case you are not being redirected after signing in to github: cancel en choose 'Local' as alternative method.

+### Setup ssh for github

+If you are on a fresh system, you need to initialise ssh in order to be able to clone from github.
+Do the following:

+1. Generated a ssh key:

+   ``ssh-keygen -t rsa``

+Create a password when requested

+2. Start up a ssh-agent in the current shell:

+   ``eval $(ssh-agent -s)``

+3. Add the key to the agent:

+    ``ssh-add``

+Type the password you have just created

+4. Copy the public key to clipboard from *~/.ssh/id_pub.rsa* and paste is in git hub -> ssh-key

+5. Now you can clone from github without typing a password